Installation

 The Studio should also work on other Chromium and Webkit browsers.

-The Composer is a responsive web app and should work on Android and iOS devices.
+LOCKDOWN is a responsive web app and should work on Android and iOS devices.

 Operating System

-Lockdown Composer is a cloud-based web app that runs inside compatible web browsers.
+LOCKDOWN is a cloud-based web app that runs inside compatible web browsers.
 It can also run offline as a PWA.

 The Studio is optimised for widescreen desktop-type machines such as those running Windows and macOS.